thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 **Stage 3: Sexual Abuse Proper**

 "*Sexual abuse is the final blow that sabotages the soul in a climactic betrayal, mocking the enjoyment of relationship and pouring contempt on the thrill of passion.*" (63,3)

+"*The tragedy of abuse is that the enjoyment of one's body becomes the basis of a hatred of one's soul.*" (64, 1)

+"It is difficult to describe the paradoxical experience of ambivalence.
+To have one strong emotion (terror) and another equally powerful feeling (desire) seems inconceivable."
+(64, 3)

+"The confluence of antithetical emotional currents makes the victim feel powerless, crazy, and ashamed."
+(65, 1)

+"The horror of Stage 3 psychological interaction is its wicked subtlety.
+It often lingers quietly in the mind of the victim as a gift rather than a violation."
+(66, 4)

+**Stage 4: Maintenance of the Abuse and Secrecy through Threats and Privileges**

+"Unlike the first stage, however, the glory days are gone forever."
+(67, 3)

+"The child that is set apart for abuse is usually hated for his or her privileges by the other siblings.
+The child who feels different because of the abuse is then even further alienated due to the sibling jealousy."
+(68, 2)

+"The silence and continued compliance intensifies the victim's resolve to deaden all feelings and find some way to endure, to urvive the assault of his or her soul."
+(68, 3)

+"Victims often concoct an image of the past as tranquil and happy until it actually becomes true in their mind.
+The illusion of a good home and loving parents satisfies the curiosity of others and quiets the crippling pain of the past."
+(68, 4)

+"The victim's effectiveness in the world doesn't compare to the power the Spirit of God could produce if her heart was His."
+(69, 1)

+## Part Two: The Damage of Abuse

 ---